Tulane University School of Medicine: Admissions and research

-The school periodically hosts social events with the Tulane University Law School and the Freeman School of Business.

 On August 31, 2009, Louisiana Governor Bobby Jindal along with Tulane President Scott Cowen and Louisiana State University System President John V. Lombardi approved a plan to establish both schools as board members for the future $1.1 billion University Medical Center New Orleans.
 Ground was broken in 2011 and the hospital opened on August 1, 2015.

-The 446-bed hospital serves as the flagship for Tulane medical students and residents.
+In 2022, LCMC Health and Tulane University announced that the organizations would form a partnership.
+Under this partnership, Tulane Medical Center, Lakeview Regional Medical Center, and Tulane Lakeside Hospital joined LCMC Health’s network of healthcare facilities.
+In January of 2024, a majority of services provided at Tulane Medical Center shifted to University Medical Center New Orleans and East Jefferson General Hospital.
+East Jefferson General Hospital is now the clinical home for Tulane University School of Medicine.